 This module equips students with a broad overview of what pharmacy is all about, using paracetamol as an example.
-It covers drug discovery and testing, the fundamental basis of physiology, pharmacology and extemporaneous preparations.
-Students will have the opportunity to produce various dosage forms of paracetamol.
-In addition, they will also be attached at a retail drug store where they can learn about the retail operations and observe the patient counseling skills involved in the sale of a pharmaceutical product.
+It covers drug discovery and testing, the fundamental basis of physiology, pharmacology, extemporaneous preparations and patient counselling skills.
+In addition, a learning journey to an institution will be organized where students get to understand and learn more about the operations of a pharmacy.

 ||Chemistry In Action